 Ibid, p.
 702.

-Marx, Capital, 1990, pp496–7.
+Marx, Capital vol I, pp. 496–7 (Penguin Classics, London, 1990).
 The first generalised example of machine-aided mass production was the printing press, which revolutionised the production of text — the first globally mass-produced product — and images.
 The cost of books, which had been extremely labour intensive to make, fell to 2% in England of the price of an average manuscript prior to the advent of printing.
-“A man born in 1453, the year of the fall of Constantinople, could look back from his fiftieth year on a lifetime in which about eight million books had been printed, more than perhaps all the scribes of Europe had produced since Constantine founded his city in AD 330.”
-Quoted in Ben Reynolds, The Coming Revolution, Zero Books, 2018, loc.
-122–31.
+“A man born in 1453, the year of the fall of Constantinople, could look back from his 50th year on a lifetime in which about eight million books had been printed, more than perhaps all the scribes of Europe had produced since Constantine founded his city in A.D.
+330.”
+Quoted in Reynolds, B., The Coming Revolution, loc.
+122–31 (Zer0 Books, 2018).
 “Ultimately, the explosion of production created by the printing press made it necessary to overcome the limitations of local markets,” says Reynolds.
 “Thus, the printing press established the industrial production paradigm” (the technical foundation of a mode of production).
 While it took around 350 years for the industrial production paradigm to expand to other commodities, and 45 years for the steam-powered loom to overtake the handloom in textile production in Britain, it took only a decade for personal computers to make minicomputers obsolete (loc.
 569).

-Genrikh Volkov, Era of Man or Robot?
-The Sociological Problems of the Technical Revolution, Progress Publishers, Moscow, 1967, p.
-159.
+Volkov, G., Era of Man or Robot?
+The Sociological Problems of the Technical Revolution, p.
+159 (Progress Publishers, Moscow, 1967).

 Ibid, p.
 40.